Midlife Therapy: When Success Stops Feeling Like Enough

 What Depth Therapy Actually Does

 In the mental health field, depth psychology is known for its central relationship with the soul.
 Soul work is not some pastel daydream achieved through an enlightened state of being (this would, in fact, be an ego inflation).
-It's about taking responsibility to turn toward what we would prefer to avoid and embodying that wisdom in our daily reality.
+It's about taking responsibility to turn toward what we would prefer to avoid and grounding that wisdom in our daily reality through dedicated action.

 Depth psychology understands that the individual cannot be separated from the collective.
 The collective includes what you inherited structurally, such as the systems you exist within, and genetically, such as your ancestral lineages.

 We contextualize what brought you here in order to understand how to move forward.
-This is important information that helps you parse out what is personal and what isn't, empowering you to take responsibility.
+This is important information that helps you parse out what is personal and what isn't.

 In my therapy office, I frequently witness how the ego tends to personalize issues that likely have nothing to do with my clients.
 For example, when you go to get your hair cut and notice your hairdresser isn't making the usual small talk, what’s your immediate reaction?
 It's common to wonder if you did something to make them upset, even when you know it’s unlikely.